-Thus, the problem of duty is dominant for this epic, although it is comprehended mainly at the religious level, but with a philosophical implication (SHOKHIN, 1994).
-For example, Yudhisthira (the king of the Pandavas, the incarnation of god Dharma) asks dying Bhisma (the grandfather of the Pandavas and Kauravas, the incarnation of god Dyaus) about what is goodness.
+Thus, the problem of duty is dominant for this epic, although it is comprehended mainly at the religious level, but with a philosophical implication [15, p.
+35-66].
+For example, Yudhisthira (the king of the Pandavas, the incarnation of god Dharma) asks dying Bhisma (the grandfather of the Pandavas and Kauravas, the incarnation of god Dyaus) about what is "goodness".
 The very formulation of the question can be interpreted as an attempt to comprehend the philosophical aspect of the problem (the essence of goodness), especially since the philosophical teaching of the Sankhya Yoga school is widely covered in the epos.
-Bhishma's answer reflects the Vedic idea of the need to preserve the world order by human efforts -Performance of duty is goodness here and in the next world (MAHABHARATA XII.292.6).
+Bhishma's answer reflects the Vedic idea of the need to preserve the world order by human efforts - "Performance of duty is goodness here and in the next world" (Mahabharata XII.292.6).
 And also in Karnaparva, Krishna instructs Arjuna, "Dharma is called so because it is a support, dharma supports the living.
-Everything related to the maintenance of (the existing) is, without a doubt, dharma" (MAHABHARATA VIII.49.50-56).
-Tracing understanding in the text, we can note the connection between the life of a person (microcosmos) and the universe (macrocosmos), including gods and all semi-divine beings (MAHABHARATA I.154.1-10); ELIZARENKOVA, 1993).
-The legendary king, Yayati, in Adiparva says, "By the power of my virtue, the heaven and the earth exist, and the fire also burns among people" (MAHABHARATA I.88.24).
-It is about dharma.
+Everything related to the maintenance of (the existing) is, without a doubt, dharma" (Mahabharata VIII.49.50-56).
+Tracing this understanding in the text, we can note the connection between the life (microcosmos) of an individual person and the universe (macrocosmos), including gods and all semi-divine beings (Mahabharata I.154.1-10) [6, p.
+24].
+The legendary king, Yayati, in Adiparva says, "By the power of my virtue, the heaven and the earth exist, and the fire also burns among people" (Mahabharata I.88.24).
+It's about dharma.

-It bears repeating that the Sanskrit term dharma in the context of The Mahabharata is often translated as a duty, which corresponds to its semantic content in religious and religious-philosophical subjects, and even more so when it comes to ksatra-dharma, more associated with the military-political activities of the Varna Kshatriyas.
-Therefore, when various sages preach and clarify the paramount importance of Dharma-duty, they imply a belief that goes back to the Vedic period in the need to preserve the world order through human actions, such as sacrifice, studying sacred texts, observing caste norms and duties and procreation (MAHABHARATA III 154.1-10).
+It bears repeating that the Sanskrit term dharma in the context of The Mahabharata is often translated as "duty", which corresponds to its semantic content in religious and religious-philosophical subjects, and even more so when it comes to ksatra-dharma, more associated with the military-political activities of the Varna Kshatriyas.
+Therefore, when various sages preach and clarify the paramount importance of "Dharma-duty", they imply a belief that goes back to the Vedic period in the need to preserve the world order through human actions, such as sacrifice, studying sacred texts, observing caste norms and duties and procreation (Mahabharata III 154.1-10).

-The Adiparva of The Mahabharata explains that man is born as being indebted (rnina) (MAHABHARATA I.220.11-14).
-"People are born on earth, bound by four duties [rnais caturbhih], which must be given to their ancestors, gods, sages and (other) people ..."
-(MAHABHARATA I.111.12).
-That is, "duty to the ancestors" is pitrya rna, "duty to the gods" is deva rna, "duty to the sages" (mentors - gurus) is rsi rna and "duty to people" is manuja rna.
+The Adiparva of The Mahabharata explains that man is born as being indebted (rnina) (Mahabharata I.220.11-14).
+"People are born on earth, bound by four duties [rnaiš caturbhih], which must be given to their ancestors, gods, sages and (other) people ..."
+(Mahabharata I.111.12).
+That is, "duty to the ancestors" is pitrya ṛṇa, "duty to the gods" is deva ṛṇa, "duty to the sages" (mentors - gurus) is ṛṣi ṛṇa and "duty to people" is manuja ṛṇa.
 A person carries out these duties with religious rites (sacrifices for the gods), abstained life (asceticism for the wise) and posterity (sons for ancestors).
-And also, further - "Gods are gratified with sacrifices, hermits - with reading the Vedas and repentance, ancestors - with sons and commemoration offerings, and (the rest) of people - with kindness" (MAHABHARATA I.111.14).
+And also, further - "Gods are gratified with sacrifices, hermits - with reading the Vedas and repentance, ancestors - with sons and commemoration offerings, and (the rest) of people - with kindness" (Mahabharata I.111.14).